-Other Comprehensive Income - For the years ended December 31, 2012 and 2011, the Company did not have any other comprehensive income.
+Other Comprehensive Income - For the years ended December 31, 2013 and 2012, the Company did not have any other comprehensive income.

-Net Income per Common Share - Basic net income per common share is computed by dividing net income by the weighted average number of common shares outstanding during the periods.
-Fully diluted net income per common share is computed using the weighted average number of common and dilutive common equivalent shares outstanding during the periods.
+Net (Loss) Income per Common Share - Basic net (loss) income per common share is computed by dividing net (loss) income by the weighted average number of common shares outstanding during the periods.
+Diluted net (loss) income per common share is computed using the weighted average number of common and dilutive common equivalent shares outstanding during the periods.
 Common equivalent shares consist of stock options that are computed using the treasury stock method.

-The following table reconciles the differences between the basic and fully diluted earnings per share presentations:
+The following table reconciles the differences between the basic and diluted net (loss) income per share presentations:

-• Year Ended D December 31,
+Year Ended December 31,

-2012 2011
+2013 2012

 Numerator:

-Net income \$ 4,377,654 \$ 1,568,132
+Net (loss) income \$ (1,291,098) \$ 4,377,654

+-

 Denominator:

 Weighted average common shares outstanding:

-Basic 19,581,670 19,443,288
+Basic 19,904,170 19,581,670

-Stock options 385,601 259,916
+Stock options - 385,601

-Fully diluted 19,967,271 19,703,204
+Diluted 19,904,170 19,967,271

-Net income per common share:
+Net (loss) income per common share:

-Basic \$ 0.22 \$ 0.08
+Basic \$ (0.06) \$ 0.22

-Fully diluted \$ 0.22 \$ 0.08
+Diluted \$ (0.06) \$ 0.22

-For the years ended December 31, 2012 and 2011, stock options to purchase approximately 354,000 and 713,000 shares, respectively, were excluded from the computation of fully diluted net income per common share because the exercise price of the stock options was greater than the average market price of the common shares or the effect of inclusion of such amounts would be anti-dilutive to net income per common share.
+For the years ended December 31, 2013 and 2012 stock options to purchase approximately 1.20 million and 354,000 shares, respectively, were excluded from the computation of diluted net (loss) income per common share because the exercise price of the stock options was greater than the average market price of the common shares or the effect of inclusion of such amounts would be anti-dilutive to net (loss) income per common share.